-The on-screen display of 3D objects approximates the curves and angles in those objects.
-The Level Of Detail setting determines how closely the display matches the actual geometry.
+The on-screen display of 3Dobjects approximates the curves and angles in those objects.
+The Level of Detail setting determines how closely the display matches the actual geometry.

-The Level Of Detail directly affects the display.
+The Level of detail directly affects the display.
 Indirectly, it affects a few other functions.
-For example, Level Of Detail settings affect the selection modes when you take measurements or dimensions.
-Level Of Detail also affects the results of calculations you make based on display information.
+For example, Level of Detail settings affect the selection modes when you take measurements or dimensions.
+Level of Detail also affects the results of calculations you make based on display information.
 It has no effect on calculations based on exact geometry.

-- 1 Choose View > Level Of Detail. - 2 Choose the level you want in Level Of Detail. - 3 Click Apply, or click Close to leave the Level Of Detail unchanged.
+- 1. Click Level in VISUALIZATION tab. - 2.
+Choose the level you want in Level of Detail. - 3.
+Click Apply, or click Close to leave the Level of Detail unchanged.

-Level Of Detail is available only for documents that contain actual geometry.
+Note: Level of Detail is available only for documents that contain actual geometry.
 The geometry depends on the content of the read CAD data.

 Note: If you choose Advanced, the Advanced button opens a dialog box with the same options described for Physical Properties.
-See "Advanced options for Physical Properties calculations".